-- I. financial assets at amortized cost - II. financial assets at fair value through profit and loss - III. financial assets at fair value through other comprehensive income
+- I. financial assets at amortized cost - II. financial assets at fair value through profit and loss - III. financial assets at fair value through other comprehensive income and loss statement.

 Financial assets

 Financial assets and amortized cost

 Financial assets are classified as financial assets at amortized cost if the following criteria are met: